Hashcracky/Ponder/docs/README.md

 saved to preserve future generation cycles.
 The final sort order is *loosely* frequency based.

-> WARNING: The tool does not currently exhaustively look for duplicates and relys on the operating user.
+> WARNING: The tool does not currently exhaustively look for duplicates and relies on the operating user.

 ## Ponder Homepage
 <div align="center">